Geography Strategy – UPSC CSE Prelims Preparation

 2. Physical, Social, and Economic Geography of the World

-Additionally, it includes topics that overlap, like Economics (Iron Steel industries), Environment (Types of Vegetation, National Parks), Demography with Map, and Current Affairs.
+Additionally, it includes topics that overlap, like Economics (Iron Steel industries), Environment (Types of Vegetation, National Parks), Demography with Maps, and Current Affairs.
 The final round of the interview will also likely include a question on geography.
 As a result, you should study it comprehensively.

 Topics to focus on